 Because when you think about it, DIY has its challenges too.
 You have to send invites to friends, who may or may not show up.
 You have to do all the research, reservations and sometimes even cooking.
 But it’s still better than its alternative, in my opinion.

-Because a lot of travel and tours have awful services.
+Because a lot of travel and tours have terrible services.

 First of all, let me clarify.
 When I say travel and tours all throughout this post, I’m referring mainly to unregistered entities, those who operate mainly via Facebook pages and are managed by one or few individuals.